wta12/urbanopt-scenario-gem/lib/measures/default_feature_reports/README.md

 ###### (Automatically generated documentation)

-# ScenarioReports
+# DefaultFeatureReports

 ## Description
-Writes feature.json file used by URBANopt Scenario Default Post Processor
+Writes default_feature_reports.json file used by URBANopt Scenario Default Post Processor

 ## Modeler Description
+This measure only allows for one feature_report per simulation.
+If multiple features are simulated in a single simulation, a new measure must be written to disaggregate simulation results to multiple features.

 ## Measure Type
 ReportingMeasure